-NOTE: Further PDU Set handling for Uplink will be studied and led by RAN WGs.
+NOTE 1: Further PDU Set handling for Uplink will be studied and led by RAN WGs.
 SA WG2 can align with RAN's progress and decision for Uplink, if any.

-Editor's note: Whether and how to address the charging offset issue of DL PDU set eligible dropping by the NG-RAN is FF
+NOTE 2: Further PDU Set discard for downlink will be studied by RAN WGs.
+If the DL PDU set eligible dropping by the NG-RAN applied, the charging offset issue will be addressed during the normative work.